tom-berend/jsxgraph-wrapper-typescript/README.md

 ## Quick Start Workflow

-This package includes a quick-start workflow.
-It looks for source files in the `/src` directory.
+This package includes two quick-start workflows.
+They both look for source files in the `/src` directory.

+If you already have a local webserver (eg: XAMPP), then simply clone this respository, `npm i` to install the dev dependencies, `tsc -w` to compile and watch the sample programs (in the src directory), and then point your browser to the directory you have clones this repository into.

+If you want to use the VSCode debugger, edit the `.vscode/launch.json` file with this directory.

+If you don't have a local webserver, then clone this directory and:

 ```
 npm i